simk1/leetcode-challenges/README.md

 # LeetCode Solutions

-This repository contains solutions to various LeetCode problems that I solve as part of my daily coding practice.
-The problems are categorized by difficulty programming languages.
+This repository contains solutions to various LeetCode problems that I solve as part of my regular coding practice.
+The problems are categorized by programming languages.

 ## How to Use